 - using a lot of your limit for a long period;

-- recent missed payments or an arrangement to pay on this account;
+- recent missed payments or an arrangement to pay on this account or any others on your credit record;

-- your overall level of debt on your credit record has gone up a lot.
+- your overall level of debt on your credit record has increased.

-In the suggestions below, I’ve invented some examples for the bits in italics in brackets.
-Change/delete these to tell your story.
+I’ve invented some examples so you can see how a complaint should read.
+Change/delete the bits in italics to tell your story.

 Then say they should never have given you the account: